lowrycito/handbook/pages/study-manual-general-handbook-22-providing-for-temporal-needs.md

   * Counseling Resources

   * Family Services counseling.
 In some locations, bishops can refer members to Family Services through “Bishops’ Orders and Referrals” in LCR.
+Relief Society and elders quorum presidents can also initiate these referrals.
+These referrals require approval by the bishop.

   * Addiction recovery groups and spouse and family support groups